-Does your application makes the users believe that it was designed for ‘their’ devices?
+Does your application make the users believe that it was designed for ‘their’ devices?
 Is the display proper with optimized experience or is it a one-size-fits-all solution?
 Well, with the challenge of multiple environments across devices and handles, these questions are bound to surface.
 A designer has to work on the application’s UI in consideration with particular screen sizes and densities so as to optimize UI design as per different screen configurations.
-Yes, it is about controlling the visual language to suit specific platform.
+Yes, it is about controlling the visual language to suit a specific platform.

 Let us start with some fundamentals that you must know about screens sizes and images:-